The Dolmen: History

+The band has since undergone several changes in the line-up.
+In 2024, Kayleigh Marchant, bass player and lead vocalist of several songs, decided to leave the band.
+Their album The Horned Man, released in 2025, was the first one with Lena M. Paak as bass player.

 Music

 The Dolmen are an independent, self-published group.
 Their musical style covers a wide range from traditional Celtic folk music to electric rock, including modern interpretations of historical material and events.

 In 2008, the band released "Winter Solstice", a collection of original carols and songs inspired by the ancient pre-Christian themes of the season, drawing heavily upon the pagan traditions and mythology of the British Isles associated with the celebration of Yule.

 The Dolmen's early 2010 album, The Crabchurch Conspiracy is a departure in many ways from their general offerings in that it is a musical re-telling of the events of a little-known but decisive battle of the English Civil War taking place in February 1645 at the strategic Dorset seaport of Weymouth.
 Based on the book of the same name by author/historian and Dolmen collaborator Mark Vine, the album utilizes both song and spoken word to recount the daring exploits of the Sydenham brothers, William and Francis, who thwarted the Royalist conspirators in their bid to seize the town, culminating in The Battle of Weymouth.
 Professor Ronald Hutton of the University of Bristol, a leading expert on 17th century Britain, speaks a stirring introduction to the album.